hilbix/ansible/README.md

 > Everything else should then be scriptable.

+This README is a bit Debian centric.
+But only very basic Debianisms are used, like `apt`.
+So fo other Distributions, adapt accordingly.
+Thanks.

 ## Requirements

 In contrast what you find elsewhere, the requirements to use this here are pretty low: